 select * from student_record_demo_csv_load_data;

-Step 14: Truncate the table to remove the entire record from the table.
+Step 14: Truncate the table to remove all existing records.

 truncate table student_record_demo_csv_load_data;